ingokegel/vaadin-loginform/README.md

 precompiled widget set will not work with this addon.

-To create a login form that supports auto-completion and auto-fill for modern versions of Firefox, Chrome, IE and Safari, derive from `com.ejt.vaadin.loginform.VerticalLoginForm` or `com.ejt.vaadin.loginform.HorizontalLoginForm`, like this:
+To create a login form that supports auto-completion and auto-fill for modern versions of Firefox, Chrome, IE and Safari, you can use the classes `com.ejt.vaadin.loginform.DefaultVerticalLoginForm` or `com.ejt.vaadin.loginform.DefaultHorizontalLoginForm` and add a listener to handle login events:

-    public class SimpleLoginForm extends VerticalLoginForm {
+    // Add the loginForm instance below to your UI DefaultVerticalLoginForm loginForm = new DefaultVerticalLoginForm();
+    loginForm.addLoginListener(new LoginListener() {
         @Override
-        protected void login(String userName, String password) {
+        public void onLogin(LoginEvent event) {
             System.err.println(
-                "Logged in with user name " + userName +
+                    "Logged in with user name " + event.getUserName() +
-                " and password of length " + password.length()
+                            " and password of length " + event.getPassword().length());
-            );

         }
-    }
+    });

 For arbitrary layouts, extend `com.ejt.vaadin.loginform.LoginForm` and implement `createContent` as well: